blkcn-dev/frontrun-pancakeswap-bot/README.md

 ## Running BOT
 - Update env.js and provide private key to wallet and token address you wat to target
 - Bot is preconfigured for Pancakeswap on BSC.
 Review configuration in constants.js.
-If you want to use bot with Uniswap yo need to provide infura network configuration and Uniswap ABIs.
+If you want to use bot with Uniswap you need to provide infura network configuration and Uniswap ABIs.
 Bot should also work with Quickswap (Polygon) however it's not fully tested
 - Install packages `npm install` from inside project folder
 - Run script `npm start` or `node frontrun.js`